dnlbowers/jobs-a-gooden/README.md

 ![Footer](docs/images/features/footer.JPG)

 ## **Error pages**
-The below error pages were create out of necessity, When logged out a user was still able to access some pages when logged out.
-Other pages would show an error due to the logic on the page needing a user to render object from the view.
+The below error pages were created out of necessity.
+A user could still access some pages when logged out.
+Other pages would show an error due to the logic on the page needing a user object to render the logic from the view.

-My initial solution was this member only page to render when a user was not logged in.
-However due to some url's being linked to views requiring user specific user related data a default 500 error would been shown so I decided to customize the error page.
+My initial solution was for this was a members-only page when a user was not logged in.
+However, due to some URLs being linked to views requiring user-specific data, a default 500 error would be shown.
+I decided to handle this with a customized error page.

 ### ***Members Only Page:***

-The member only page is visible when logged out and trying to access the below pages via the URL:
+The members-only page is visible when logged out and trying to access the below pages via the URL:
 * Full job spec page.
 * Edit note/insight form page.
 * Add job form.